projectara/greybus-spec/source/bridged_phy.rst

 Greybus I2C Set Timeout Operation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Greybus I2C set timeout operation allows the AP to set the timeout value to be used by the I2C adapter for non-responsive slave devices.
+The Greybus I2C set timeout operation allows the requestor to set the timeout value to be used by the I2C adapter for non-responsive slave devices.

 Greybus I2C Set Timeout Request
 """""""""""""""""""""""""""""""